owlbarn/owlbarn.github.io/_sources/chapter/cgraph_intro.rst.txt

    :alt: computation graph

 The generated computation graph contains several pieces of information which are essential for debugging the applications.
 These information includes node index, operation type, reference counter, and shapes of data.
-In the figure above, we can see the row vector ``x`` of shape [1; 4] is broadcasted on the matrix ``y`` of shape [8; 4] in ``Add`` operation.
+In the figure above, we can see the row vector ``y`` of shape [1; 4] is broadcasted on the matrix ``x`` of shape [8; 4] in ``Mul`` operation.

 The computation graph can be either implicitly constructed or explicitly declared in the code.
 Often, implicit construction is done by operator overloading while explicit declaration uses domain specific languages (DSL).
 The two methods lead to two different kinds of computation graphs -- *dynamic* and *static graph*, each has its own pros and cons.